Q-dimi/return_tests/README.md

 - [ ] unit.allowed_values: object: = the allowed values your return value must match

-- [ ] unit.allowed_values.on: boolean = whether to run allowed values check in execution
+- [ ] unit.allowed_values.on: boolean: = whether to run allowed values check in execution

-- [ ] unit.allowed_values.values: array = the values that must match the returned value from the function
+- [ ] unit.allowed_values.values: array: = the values that must match the returned value from the function

-- [ ] unit.regex_set: object = the regular expressions tested against
+- [ ] unit.regex_set: object: = the regular expressions tested against

-- [ ] unit.regex_set.on: boolean = whether to run the regular expressions check in execution
+- [ ] unit.regex_set.on: boolean: = whether to run the regular expressions check in execution

-- [ ] unit.regex_set.values: array = the regular expressions the return value gets checked against
+- [ ] unit.regex_set.values: array: = the regular expressions the return value gets checked against

-- [ ] index_of_set: integer = the index of the test. (when you multiply this becomes a shared index)
+- [ ] index_of_set: integer: = the index of the test. (when you multiply this becomes a shared index)

-- [ ] parameters: object = the parameters passed into the function
+- [ ] parameters: object: = the parameters passed into the function whether random or your own

 # Get started

 Run 'npm i return_tests' in your application, then go to the '/src' folder and run npm start then go to localhost:3000 to see all the errors for each of the example functions listed in the build.js config object.
 Then you can add your own functions!
+For your funtion to execute within the row, make sure function_called.on is set equal to true.
+For your function to multiply with random parameters, make sure function_called.on is true AND randomized.on is true.
+Make sue the amount of params in your function match the amount passed in via the parameters object.